-Poganyye Russian for EVIL, SHITTY Posobniki Russian for ABETTERS, FLUNKIES Prikvostni Russian for LAPDOGS, LACKEYS Predateli Russian for TRAITORS Rusofoby Russian for RUSSOPHOBES (See Annex 1) Radikal-natsionalisty Russian for RADICAL (ULTRA) NATIONALISTS Smerdy Historical Russian for SERFS Seliuki A Russian transliteration of Ukrainian for COUNTRY BUMPKINS, YOKELS Telezombi An artificially created word to name people zombified (brainwashed) by TV Tupogolovyye A Russian artificially created slur that can be translated as BLUBBERHEADED Ubliudki Russian for SONS OF A BITCH, MONZAS, BASTARDS Yupany Russian for FUCKED Fashysty Fashystskiye.
-Adj.
-Russian for FASCISTS Khunta Russian for JUNTA Khuntiata A Russian diminutive pejorative word to name Junta supporters/ members built up with a suffix used to call kids
+Poganyye Russian for evil, shitty.

+Posobniki Russian for abetters, flunkies.

+Prikvostni Russian for lapdogs, lackeys.

+Predateli Russian for traitors.

+Rusofoby Russian for Russophobes (see Annex 1).

+Radikal- natsionalisty Russian for radical (ultra) nationalists.

+Smerdy Historical Russian for serfs.

+Seliuki A Russian transliteration of Ukrainian for country bumpkins, yokels.

+Telezombi An artificially created Russian word referring to people who are zombified (brainwashed) by TV.

+Tupogolovyye An artificially created Russian slur that can be translated as blubberheaded or fathead.

+Ubliudki Russian for sons of a bitch, bastards.

+Yupany Russian for fucked.

+Fashysty Russian for fascists.

+Fashystskiye, adj.

+Khunta Russian for Junta.

+Khuntiata A Russian diminutive pejorative word to name Junta supporters/members, built up with a suffix used to refer to kids.

 The content analysis (AI) application was used to electronically process the content of the selected websites for the indicated period regarding abovementioned key words and word combinations.
 The sample of publications produced by the content analysis program was subject to a psycholinguistic analysis exercise.
 The content was divided into two groups based on the exercise results: publications featuring hate speech, and publications with other types of manipulations.
 The first group was classified into three types, as presented below.
-An Explanatory Glossary was also compiled to interpret concepts that are understandable only in Ukrainian and Russian cultural spaces, and to explain the meanings of concepts which denotations, and connotations are different in these spaces.
+An Explanatory Glossary was also compiled to interpret concepts that are understandable only in Ukrainian and Russian cultural spaces, and to explain the meanings of concepts with denotations and connotations that are different in these spaces24.